mrjoelkemp/backbone.declarativeEvents/README.md

 listenTo mess that typically results in Backbone views.

-*Technically, you can listen to events on any object property of a Backbone model, view, and collection – so long as that sub-object has Backbone.Events mixed in and can trigger an event that we're listening to.*
+*Technically, you can listen to events on any object property of a Backbone model, view, and collection – so long as that sub-object has Backbone.Events mixed in.

 This is a rewrite and extension of the awesome [Codecademy/Backbone.Declarative](https://github.com/Codecademy/backbone.declarative) plugin by Amjad Masad.